-- 17. (1) The accounting officer must determine the operational procedure for the procurement of goods or services through formal written price quotations, stipulate - (a) all requirements more than R30 000 up to R300 000 (VAT included) that are to be procured through formal written price quotations must, in addition to paragraph 17, be advertised for at least seven days on the website and an official notice board of the municipality. - (b) that when using the central supplier's database, the accounting officer must promote ongoing competition amongst providers, - (c) the accounting officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused. - (d) that the accounting officer or chief financial officer must monthly be notified in writing of all formal written price quotations accepted by an official acting in terms of a sub-delegation; and - (e) requirements for proper record keeping. - (3) The procedures for procuring goods and services between R30 000 and R300 000 VAT included are: - (a) The end-user must submit a duly completed request for a goods form, which has been authorised by the Head of the Department. - (b) The end-user will take the request for goods form to the Budget and Reporting Division for vote allocation and budget availability confirmation before submitting it to the SCM Practitioner for processing. - (c) The SCM practitioner will send a request to suppliers listed on CSD and advertise project specifications on the notice board and EMLM website. - (d) SCM practitioner will evaluate quotations received - (e) The SCM Practitioner will then submit an evaluation report to the divisional manager SCM for recommendation before final approval of the award by the Deputy CFO or CFO. - (f) The Head of the Department will authorise the award to the service provider on the MUNSOFT. - (g) The SCM practitioner will then issue an official purchase order.

-- (h) The official purchase order will be authorised as a delegation of powers as outlined in this policy. - (i) SCM practitioner will notify or inform the end-user that the purchase order has been authorised. - (j) The SCM Practitioner will then send the purchase order to the service provider and communicate further with the appointed service provider with regards to goods or services required and the delivery timeframes.
+- 17. (1) The accounting officer must determine the operational procedure for the procurement of goods or services through formal written price quotations, stipulate - (a) All requirements more than R30,000 up to R300,000 (VAT included) that are to be procured through formal written price quotations must, in addition to paragraph 17, be advertised for at least seven days on the website and an official notice board of the municipality. - (b) that when using the central supplier's database, the accounting officer must promote ongoing competition amongst providers, - (c) The accounting officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused. - (d) that the accounting officer or chief financial officer must be notified in writing monthly of all formal written price quotations accepted by an official acting in terms of a sub-delegation; and - (e) requirements for proper record keeping. - (3) The procedures for procuring goods and services between R30,000 and R300,000 VAT included are: - (a) The end-user must capture a request for goods and services on the MUNSOFT, which should be authorised by the Head of the Department. - (b) The request will escalate to the Budget and Reporting Unit for budget availability and confirmation before the SCM Practitioner resumes with processing. - (c) The SCM practitioner will send a request to suppliers listed on CSD and advertise project specifications on the notice board and EMLM website. - (d) The SCM practitioner will evaluate quotations received - (e) The SCM Practitioner will then submit an evaluation report to the divisional manager, SCM, for recommendation before final approval of the award by the Deputy CFO or CFO. - (f) The Head of the Department will authorise the award to the service provider on the MUNSOFT. - (g) The SCM practitioner will then issue an official purchase order. - (h) The official purchase order will be authorised as a delegation of powers as outlined in this policy. - (i) The SCM practitioner will notify or inform the end-user that the purchase order has been authorised. - (j) The SCM Practitioner will then send the purchase order to the service provider and communicate further with the appointed service provider about goods or services required and the delivery timeframes.